MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ## More on Coding Style

 If you look at PEP8, you will see that it is quite long.
 While you should definitely read it if you spend a lot of time programming in Python, there are luckily tools which will help us make sure our code is following PEP8 convention or other styling guidelines.
-Popular tools include `yapf` and `Black`.
+There are autoformattign tools such as`yapf` and `Black` and static code "linters" such as `pylint` or `flake8`.

-These automatic code formatters will parse over your python files and format them according to standards defined by that code formatter.
+Automatic code formatters will parse over your python files and format them according to standards defined by that code formatter.
 It is usually a good idea to use a formatter (of your choice) when working on a python project.
-In particular, Black
+In particular, [Black](https://github.com/psf/black) has gained popularity lately.

-We will use [Black] in this workshop.
+We will use [Black](https://github.com/psf/black) in this workshop.
 Black is an autoformatter which is almost entirely non customizable, ensuring all of your files will be uniform.

 Install black using pip.
 In your terminal, type